 When they found this house East of Los Angeles, they thought would be perfect for the Focker family home, but it was “too white.”
 The Byrns house in the first movie (Meet the Parents) was white, as you may recall, and they wanted something different.
 Smith says they went through a lot of colors before deciding on this rustic red.

 Built in the 1880s, it was known as “Baldwin Cottage” because it was built by Elias Jackson Baldwin.
 Today it’s referred to more often as “Queen Anne Cottage” and is listed on the National Register of Historic Places.

-The movie is basically a set of about 5 jokes that are rotated endlessly.
 One of the jokes is that Greg’s real name is Gaylord Myron Focker.
 Here is the “Wall of Gaylord” that his parents have decorated like a shrine to their son in the purple family room:

 There’s only one working bathroom in the house, and Bernie (Dustin Hoffman) sees no problem with sharing:

 I love the yellow kitchen, and that fabulous vintage blue stove:

 Production Editor Rusty Smith says that the rooms were all huge to make it easier to film in them.